bx-sh/specs.sh/README.md

 > Aliases:
 >
-> In addition to `specHelper.sh`, `spec` searched for the following filenames to autoload:
+> In addition to `specHelper.sh`, `spec` also searches for the following filenames to autoload:
 >
 > - `testHelper.sh`
 > - `helper.spec.sh`